 Colourful support comes in the form of Chris Addison - who appears to be channelling DLT - as porn publisher Tony Power and David Walliams as an enlightened Soho vicar.

 Coogan is given free rein to improvise and Winterbottom even grants his leading man the opportunity to gratuitously wheel out impressions of Sean Connery and Marlon Brando.
-There's also a fair bit of Alan Partridge in their as well.
+There's also a fair bit of Alan Partridge in there as well.

 Another highlight in a solidly fashioned tragi-comedy is the perfectly realised world of 70s Soho with a little help from Ronnie Scott's, Kettners and The French House.